Photo: Rooftop in Old Havana, Cuba

-Drawing on this background, I approach weddings and events as a story teller, taking relaxed, beautifully lit photographs that capture the emotions, action and beauty of the day.
+Drawing on this background, I approach weddings and events taking relaxed, beautifully lit photographs that capture the emotions, action and beauty of the day.

 I’ve been fortunate that my wedding photography has appealed to visually sophisticated clients—movie and broadcast executives, filmmakers, marketing and advertising professionals, a professional sports team owner, philanthropists and foundations, and a former U.S. President.

 Among publications, my wedding photography has been featured in The New York Times' Vows column, Sophisticated Weddings magazine, New York Weddings, Destination Weddings, Well Wed, and Westchester Weddings magazine.

 My wedding photos have also been selected for nearly fifty global WedAwards.
-And my clients have been kind to write over 100 five-star Google reviews.
+And my clients have been kind to write well over 100 five-star Google reviews.